Coldstream Mill: The mill pond

 The Whitestone Burn and the Dusk Water powered the mill via the mill pond and the sluice control gear.
-No weir was present in the Dusk Water with only a few large boulders directing the current into the lade.
-A pair of stones across the lade indicated the point where the water level was sufficient for a day's milling.
+No weir was present in the Dusk Water with only a few large boulders directing the current into the lake.
+A pair of stones across the lake indicated the point where the water level was sufficient for a day's milling.
 A board was dropped between the stones to prevent further water flow in order to prevent undue stress on the mill pond's extensive walls.
-The mill pond is unusual in the height and length of the dam walls that ran parallel to the mill access lane.
-The greatest depth was 1.8 metres and an overflow sluice led to a lade that emptied into the Dusk Water.
+The mill pond is unusual in the height and length of the dam walls that run parallel to the mill access lane.
+The greatest depth was 1.8 metres and an overflow sluice led to a laden that emptied into the Dusk Water.

 Remnants and legacy

 Some of the items from the mill are on display at the nearby Dalgarven Mill museum near Kilwinning.
 As stated, the mill was converted into a private house and the mill pond has been preserved as part of this development.
 The waterwheel remains as a feature and a millstone has been preserved internally.